 Chemical Peels for Acne Scars:

-- Light, superficial chemical peel: After a light chemical peel, patients typically experience a reaction similar to a sunburn in the treatment area with mild redness lasting from 3-7 days.
+The side effects: Light, superficial chemical peel: After a light chemical peel, patients typically experience a reaction similar to sunburn in the treatment area with mild redness lasting from 3-7 days.
 Moderate to severe chemical peels: After moderate and severe peels, patients can expect significant swelling and blisters that will crust, turn brown and peel off within seven to 14 days.

 Dermal fillers for depressed acne scars

-Dermal fillers, similar to the ones used for wrinkle reduction or lip plumping, can also be used to treat depressed acne scars, which do not respond as well to the above treatments for acne scars.
+Dermal fillers, similar to the ones used for wrinkle reduction or lip plumping, can also be used to treat depressed acne scars, which do not respond to the above treatments for acne scars.

-- Types of dermal fillers for acne scars: Hyaluronic acid fillers such as Juvederm or Restylane are commonly used in this application.
+Types of dermal fillers for acne scars: Hyaluronic acid fillers such as Juvederm or Restylane are commonly used in this application.

 What is the best surgical treatment for acne scars?